paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 ##Getting started
 To get started, I recommend downloading the starter kit for this tutorial.
 It contains a skeleton version of the app so that you don't have to do any of the boring dev-ops stuff to get started.
-The starter kit also contains all of the stylesheets that we will be using for this tutorial.
+The starter kit also includes all of the stylesheets that we will be using for this tutorial.
 You can download the starter kit here: [react-instant-chat-starter-kit](https://github.com/kentandlime/react-instant-chat-starter-kit/).

 Once you have downloaded it, make sure to install the npm dependencies correctly by running: ``` npm install ```.
 Once that completes successfully, you can run ``` npm start ``` to start the server